 - Large knob of butter (American readers: about 2tbsp)

 EDIT: I have lots of American readers who love this recipe and it makes me so happy that my recipe is being baked across the pond!
-But I do get loads of questions about what the measurements are in cups; I’m afraid us Brits like to be precise and measure everything out in grams what what.
-But I did find this website which seems to have everything you’ll need.
+But I do get loads of questions about what the measurements are in cups; I’m afraid us Brits like to measure everything out in grams, but I did find this website which seems to have everything you’ll need.
 Happy baking!

-Quite simply, add the ingredients to a bowl and whisk until smooth and aerated.
+This is an incredibly simple recipe for keto bread.
+Quite simply, add all of the ingredients in to a bowl and whisk until smooth and aerated.
 Pour into a greased loaf tin and cook in the oven for 20 minutes at 200c.

 Easiest.
 Bread.
 Ever.

-A lack of carbs and a lot of egg means that this bread will not have that dry, crusty consistency like a regular loaf, in fact it’s more like a savoury cake.
-But hey, you can’t have it all can you?
-Besides who’s complaining about low-carb cake?
-Not me!
-If you want to crisp it up put slices under the grill to toast.
+A lack of carbs and a lot of egg means that this bread will not have that dry, crusty consistency like a regular loaf.
+I describe the consistency like a savoury cake.
+Not an exact bread replica, but certainly delicious when you add your keto-friendly toppins of choice.
+If you want to crisp it up, you can put slices under the grill (US: broiler), although this isn’t my preference.

-Now top your keto bread with low carb foods and you’ve got yourself a delicious fresh meal.
-Here I’ve gone for olive oil, pesto, mozzarella, basil and a little red onion, along with simple pork pate.
+As pictued above, you keto bread is delicious with a range of toppings.
+Here I’ve gone for olive oil, pesto, mozzarella, basil and a little red onion, along with a simple pork pate (below).

 I found this an excellent substitute for the real bread: it’s light, tasty and really filling.
 The time it takes to create makes this keto bread so much more convenient as well.